Generic Name: norethindrone acetate, ethinyl estradiol, ferrous fumarate

 Ethinyl estradiol is also extensively metabolized, both by oxidation and by conjugation with sulfate and glucuronide.
 Sulfates are the major circulating conjugates of ethinyl estradiol and glucuronides predominate in urine.
 The primary oxidative metabolite is 2-hydroxy ethinyl estradiol, formed by the CYP3A4 isoform of cytochrome P450.
 Part of the first-pass metabolism of ethinyl estradiol is believed to occur in gastrointestinal mucosa.
 Ethinyl estradiol may undergo enterohepatic circulation.

 Norethindrone and ethinyl estradiol are excreted in both urine and feces, primarily as metabolites.
 Plasma clearance values for norethindrone and ethinyl estradiol are similar (approximately 0.4 L/hr/kg).
-Steady-state elimination half-lives of norethindrone and ethinyl estradiol following administration of Loestrin 24 FE tablets are approximately 8 hours and 14 hours, respectively.
+Elimination half-lives of norethindrone and ethinyl estradiol following administration of 1 mg norethindrone acetate/10 mcg ethinyl estradiol tablets are approximately 10 hours and 16 hours, respectively.

 13 NONCLINICAL TOXICOLOGY